 I figure everyone here knows how a box is shaped, so I didn't take progress pictures of nailing the tray together.
 The various sides of the tray were nailed on with about 1/2 inch of overhang at the bottom to act like risers in case I needed to set the tray on the ground or something.
 Mom said it'd be best to do that, since the homecoming is outside.
 If the ground is damp, my whole tray bottom won't get damp, just the bottom edges of the side boards.

 Mom suggested using cookie cutters and a jig saw to cut out cute shaped handles in the sides.
 But I don't have a jig saw, per se.
 I have a reciprocating saw.
 Unfortunately, my brother-in-law borrowed it, and now none of the blades are anywhere to be found.
 I didn't fancy trying to carve out cute shapes with a reciprocating saw anyway.
 What I *did* have was auger bits for my drill.
 I guess that's what they're called.
 Boring bit... something like that.
 It cuts a plug out of the wood, instead of just drilling a hole.
-I sanded the insides of the holes with 320 grit sandpaper so they would be nice and smooth and wouldn't fray my cord.
+I sanded the insides of the holes with 320 grit sandpaper so they would be nice and smooth and wouldn't fray my cord.*insert catchy jingle music here* Assembled, now it needs paint.
+(Now that the project is actually completed, I kind of wished I'd stained the wood instead of painted it.
+I think it would've been prettier.
+But hindsight, 20-20... you know)

 This looks a bit yellow in the pictures, but it's more of a creamy color.
 It reminds me of buttered toasted bread.
 Not bread buttered with margarine, but real butter, then toasted under a broiler to make it that yummy creamy gold color.
 I shouldn't be typing this while hungry...